Fashion Marketing BA(Hons)

 You'll explore visual and verbal communication principles, international marketing concepts and contextual fashion design – refining your understanding of the industry and how its products and services are promoted.
 And with our accreditation and close alignment with the Chartered Institute of Marketing, we keep our practices professional and industry knowledge up-to-date.

-You'll get to grips with the principles of fashion marketing as you examine visual merchandising, brand communications and the role of visual design in globalised fashion.
-Using our industry-standard equipment and fashion marketing studio, you’ll apply your knowledge to concept development and creative direction.
+You'll get to grips with the principles of fashion marketing as you examine social and digital brand communications and the role of visual design in globalised fashion.
+Using our industry-standard equipment and fashion marketing studio, you'll apply your knowledge to concept development and creative direction.

 Fashion Marketing Principles